PrimeIntellect-ai/prime-iroh/README.md

 This codebase exposes a Python interface for reliable, asynchronous peer-to-peer communication built upon [Iroh](https://github.com/iroh-project/iroh).
 The core classes exposed are:

-- `Sender`: A class that allows you to send messages to a remote peer.
-- `Receiver`: A class that allows you to receive messages from a remote peer.
+- `Node`: A class combining a single-peer sender/ receiver in one class, allowing to send to exactly *one* and receive from exactly *one* (potentially different) peer.
+The class allows for concurrent communication by opening multiple, consistent streams.
 - `Work`: A class representing the future of an asynchronous operation, that can be awaited using a `wait` method.
-- `Node`: A sender/ receiver in one class, that allows to send to exactly *one* and receive from exactly *one* (potentially different) peer.
-The class allows for concurrent communication by opening multiple, consistent streams.

 Because we are building on top of Iroh, we get many nice networking features out of the box.
 Most importantly, the library guarantees reliable P2P connections between nodes, trying to establish directions connections whenever possible, and falling back to NAT-hole punching and relaying when necessary.
-The API is designed to around the way asynchronous communication is handled in `torch.distributed`, i.e. exposing `isend` and `irecv` that return work objects that can be awaited using a `wait` method.
+The API is mirroring the way asynchronous communication is handled in `torch.distributed`, i.e. exposing `isend` and `irecv` that return work objects that can be awaited using a `wait` method.
 This allows for a clean integration with the rest of the PyTorch ecosystem.
 For an example of this check out our research codebase for [pipeline parallel inference](https://github.com/primeintellect-ai/pipelined-gpt-fast) that uses this library for P2P communication across geographically distributed nodes.

 ## Installation